GospelTrust/kairos-th-513/docs/content/_week-05/session-13.md

 2. Consequently, the Son was able to do that which the Jews thought only God the Father had the authority to do: to forgive sins.

-3. Once, when Jesus “said to the paralytic, ‘Son, your sins are forgiven’ . . . some of the scribes were . . . questioning in their hearts, ‘Why does this man speak like that?
+3. Once, when Jesus “said to the paralytic, ‘Son, your sins are forgiven’ …some of the scribes were …questioning in their hearts, ‘Why does this man speak like that?
 He is blaspheming!
 Who can forgive sins but God alone?’”
 (Mk.
 2:5, 6, 7).

 Evidently, these Jewish leaders did not realize that Jesus Christ had the same authority as God to forgive sins because: